carmine560/trading-assistant/README.md

 #### Replace Watchlist with Market Data ####

-The following example `replace_watchlist_with_market_data` replaces the stocks in the Watchlist window with new ones copied from the current market data above.
+The following example `replace_watchlist_with_market_data` replaces the stocks in the Watchlists window with new ones copied from the current market data above.

 > **Note** Kabutan's free market data has a 20-minute delay.